clearblueskypanorama-dev/editorjs-media/README.md

 ### Uploading by drag-n-drop or from Clipboard

-Your backend will accept file as FormData object in field name, specified by `config.field` (by default, «`image`»).
+Your backend will accept file as FormData object in field name, specified by `config.field` (by default, «`media`»).
 You should save it and return the same response format as described above.

 ## Providing custom uploading methods